-LMH CoC Committees meet at least twice per year.
+LMH CoC Committees meet quarterly at minimum or bi-monthly.
 They may also meet monthly or more frequently depending on the tasks to be accomplished.
 LMH CoC Committee Chairs and/or Co-Chairs will provide a written and verbal report on their committee's progress at the first and third quarter meetings of the Leadership Council.